-Sometimes I make them for lunch and serve them with fresh blueberry sauce and bacon.
+Sometimes I make them for lunch and serve them with freshly made blueberry sauce and bacon.
 Yummy!

-Crepes are very thin pancakes, made without baking powder and can be served anytime even for dessert.
+Crepes are made without baking powder and can be served anytime, even for dessert.

 Fill the pancakes with something delicious from your favorite berries to seafood.